 Santander UK Group Holdings plc is the immediate parent company of Santander UK plc.
-The two companies operate on the basis of a unified business strategy with some overlap in membership, albeit the principal business activities of the Santander UK group are carried out by Santander UK plc and its subsidiaries (the Santander UK plc group).
-The Company's Risk Frameworks have been adopted by its subsidiaries to ensure consistent application.
+The two companies operate on the basis of a unified business strategy with some overlap in membership, albeit the principal business activities of the Santander UK Group Holdings plc group are carried out by Santander UK plc and its subsidiaries.
+The Santander UK Group Holdings plc Risk Frameworks have been adopted by the Company and its subsidiaries to ensure consistent application.